EncepT/Shopify-Backdoor-URL-Generator/README.md

 # Shopify-Backdoor-URL-Generator
-Generates a URL for a Shopify powered site using simple post data.
+Generates a Backdoor URL for a Shopify powered site using simple post data,which allows you to add your desired product to your cart early.

 You can gather the ItemID if you put a .xml behind an item url as Example : https://kith.com/products/nike-air-force-1-low-retro-nyc-black-white.xml